COHERENT production of a dark fermion

 Finally, should the mediator be heavy ($m_V \gtrsim 1$ MeV) and the DF light enough ($m_\chi < 1$ MeV) then the tree-level decays would not be kinematically accessible.
 Estimations of radiative decays~\cite{Dror:2020czw,PhysRevLett.124.181301,Li:2020pfy} also indicate that they would not be very efficient thus making $\chi$ a long-lived particle and possibly a viable DM candidate.
-Of course in all cases, very small couplings would always allow $\chi$ stability, but would definitely be outside the reach of COHERENT.\\ As already mentioned, in a UV-completed model the possible presence of additional interactions beyond those considered in Eq.~\eqref{eq:Lagr} could be relevant for the production of $\chi$ as the DM in the early Universe.
-We notice that small couplings of the order of those probed by COHERENT already indicate a possible nonthermal production, e.g. via the freeze-in mechanism.
-We conclude mentioning that, even if stable, light (sub-)MeV DM could affect the predictions for the BBN, thus requiring a careful evaluation of all cosmological constraints.
+Of course in all cases, very small couplings would always allow $\chi$ stability, but would definitely be outside the reach of COHERENT.